Herbal Supplements for Low Progesterone

 2. Incorporate Zinc and Magnesium

-• Foods rich in zinc (pumpkin seeds, shellfish) and magnesium (leafy greens, dark chocolate) support hormone balance.
+• Foods rich in zinc (pumpkin seeds, shellfish) and magnesium (leafy greens, dark chocolate) support hormone balance and promote ovulation.

 • Consider supplementation if dietary intake is insufficient.